GabePersson/AutoDroid-V2/README_minimal.md

 ```bash
 pip install -r requirements.txt
 ```
+2. To run experiments with the fine-tuned model we provide, please download the model [here](https://huggingface.co/BlitherBoom/AutoDroid-V2).
+Save the model files in the following directory: **step_4_accuracy_validation/model/autodroidv2**
 2. Install ADB
 Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.
 You can download it from [here](https://developer.android.com/tools/releases/platform-tools) and follow the guide to set it up.
 3. Setup an **Android Emulator Device** e.g. [AVD](https://developer.android.com/studio/run/managing-avds)